Can I add a course if SOLUS says it's full?

 How do I submit an appeal?

-Bring the completed Appeal form in to the Arts and Science Office in F200 Mac-Corry hall with a debit or credit card to pay an administrative fee.
-You will also need to write a letter to the Associate Dean (Studies) explaining the extenuating circumstances as well as any relevant supporting documents.
+As part of your appeal, you will also need to write a letter to the Associate Dean (Studies) explaining the extenuating circumstances as well as any relevant supporting documents.
 Supporting documents will be different for each situation, and may include a doctor's note, letter from a counselor or psychiatrist, or a letter from a department or instructor.
 As a general rule, make sure that anything you indicate in your letter as having been an extenuating circumstance that has negatively affected your studies has appropriate third-party documentation to substantiate it.

 How is the Integrity of my transcript maintained?